GLOBAL MARKETS-Stocks rally on ECB stimulus bet; dollar gains

 The dollar rose as the euro dropped on weak German economic data and Draghi's comments.

-Brent crude traded just below $103 a barrel, while ample supply and weak demand dampened prices for U.S. crude.
+Brent crude traded just above $102 a barrel, while ample supply and weak demand dampened prices for U.S. crude.

 Brent crude rose 36 cents to settle at $102.65 while U.S. crude settled down 30 cents at $93.35 a barrel.